int-brain-lab/iblrig/docs/source/hardware/bom/behavior_rig.rst

    :widths: 1 20 20 59
    :delim: ;

-..
-[3] The Qualia driver board has been discontinued - we are actively looking for a replacement.
-As an alternative,
-       you can use the `HDMI 10" LCD Screen Kit <https://shop.pimoroni.com/products/hdmi-10-lcd-screen-kit-1024x768>`_ by `Pimoroni <https://shop.pimoroni.com/>`_ with an HDMI to DisplayPort cable and a 5 V, 1 A micro-USB power supply, replacing the first four items in the table above.
+.. [#qualia-discontinued] The Qualia driver board has been discontinued - we are actively looking for a replacement.
+As an alternative, you can use the `HDMI 10" LCD Screen Kit <https://shop.pimoroni.com/products/hdmi-10-lcd-screen-kit-1024x768>`_ by `Pimoroni <https://shop.pimoroni.com/>`_ with an HDMI to DisplayPort cable and a 5 V, 1 A micro-USB power supply, replacing the first four items in the table above.
-..
-[4] This is a power supply for use in North America.
-If you are in a different region, choose a power supply
-       accordingly: 9V, 2A, 18W, barrel jack (2.1 mm ID, 5.5 mm OD), center positive.
+.. [#qualia-psu] This is a power supply for use in North America.
+If you are in a different region, choose a power supply accordingly: 9V, 2A, 18W, barrel jack (2.1 mm ID, 5.5 mm OD), center positive.

 .. csv-table:: Enclosure
    :name: bom_behavior_enclosure